MolSSI/cookiecutter-cms/README.md

 ### Deployment Method 3: Upload package to PyPi

 The [Python Package Index (PyPi)](https://pypi.org/) is another place to manage your package and have dependencies resolve.
-This option typically relies on `pip` to create your packages and dependencies must be specified in your `setup.py` file to resolve correctly.
+This option typically relies on `pip` to create your packages and dependencies must be specified in your `pyproject.toml` file to resolve correctly.

 ### Deployment Method 4: Manually upload your package to some source